Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts/managing_account_settings.md

 weight: 40
 date: 2021-08-12
 ---
 Select **Settings** from the Account left navigation menu.
-The *Settings* view enables you to manage your organization account settings.
+The *Settings* view enables you to manage your account settings.
 You can configure the following settings:

-* Select your organization account theme (Light, Dark, or Match OS)
+* Select your account theme (Light, Dark, or Match OS)
 * Expand or minimize side-bar menus
 * Show or hide getting started content on Platform home
-* Select your org login rule
+* Select your signed-in organization preference
-* Configure your inactivity logout timeframe
+* Select your inactivity sign-out behavior and timeframe
-* Enable or disable restoring the previous page on your next login
+* Enable or disable restoring the previous page on your next sign in
 * Delete your account

 ## Configure the User Interface (UI) layout